 - Actuarial Science,

 - Computer Science,

 - Operations Research,

 - Mathematical Statistics, and

 - Mathematics.

+For Investment Management the total credit value is 60.
 The modules of a major subject start in the second year and continue in the third year.

 1.8 Dean's Concession Examinations (DCEs)